bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

     |
   iPXE chain to task specified in myhostname.ipxe (deploy os, boot on disk, etc)

-Whatever the boot source, and whatever Legacy Bios or uEFI, all converge to http://${next-server}/preboot_execution_environment/convergence.ipxe.
-Then this file chain to node specific file in nodes (this file is generated using bootset command).
+Whatever the boot source, and whatever Legacy BIOS or UEFI, all converge to http://${next-server}/preboot_execution_environment/convergence.ipxe.
+Then this file chain to node specific file in nodes (this file is generated using *bootset* command).
 The node specific file contains the default entry for the iPXE menu, then node chain to its equipment_profile file, to gather group values, and chain again to menu file.
 The menu file display a simple menu, and wait 10s for user